-A new session of the Dialectical Behavior Therapy (DBT) Group is beginning soon at the University Psychological Clinic.
+The University Psychological Clinic‘s Dialectical Behavior Therapy (DBT) has shifted to virtual and will continue to be offered throughout the year.
 This group is designed to help participants address a variety of challenges related to emotional regulation and treatment-resistant mental health challenges.

-Throughout the four modules included in the group––Emotion Regulation, Mindfulness, Interpersonal Effectiveness, and Distress Tolerance––you will gain techniques to disrupt negative thought patterns and reach your goals.
-Our program is research-based and sessions are facilitated by experienced clinicians.
+Throughout the four modules included in the group – Emotion Regulation, Mindfulness, Interpersonal Effectiveness, and Distress Tolerance – participants will gain techniques to disrupt negative thought patterns and to reach personal goals.
+Our program is research-based, and sessions are facilitated by experienced clinicians.
 This group also provides the support of a community as you work toward finding balance.

-The group runs weekly for sixteen weeks, each module is four weeks long.
-Participants can choose to attend the full course for sixteen weeks, but we also offer the option to choose which modules you would like to attend.
-We ask that participants be able to commit to attending each meeting of each specific module they are registered for to contribute to and gain the most from the group aspect.
+The group is 16 weeks long, with each module explored and worked for four weeks.
+Participants can choose to attend the full course for 16 weeks, but we also offer the option to choose which modules you would like to attend.
+We ask that participants commit to attending each meeting of each specific module they are registered for to contribute to and gain the most from the group aspect.